 Re: Property Purchase Agreement

 Having received appraisals from two disinterested appraisers to assist in determining the statutory price of tax parcel 28-08-23-443-033.001-024, more commonly known as 306 CR 70 E, Bloomfield, Indiana, Marvin Abshire prepared an “Agreement for Sale and Purchase of Real Estate” in the amount of $79,000.00.
+Seller has approved and signed the agreement.
 Rick Graves moved, and Ed Michael seconded, to approve the Agreement as presented and incorporated by reference to these minutes.
 Motion passed 3-0.

 Re: Commissioner Board Appointments